emacs-mirror/emacs/mps/manual/source/topic/format.rst

     visited.
 During a :term:`trace` this will in general be only the :term:`black` objects, though the :ref:`pool-lo` pool, for example, will walk all objects since they are validly formatted whether they are black or :term:`white`. :term:`Padding objects` may be visited at the pool class's discretion: the :term:`client program` should handle this case.

-    The function ``f`` may not allocate memory or access any automatically-managed memory except within ``object``.

     .. seealso::